thyrlian/AwesomeValidation/README.md

 // to validate a confirmation field (don't validate any rule other than confirmation on confirmation field) mAwesomeValidation.addValidation(activity, R.id.edt_password_confirmation, R.id.edt_password, R.string.err_password_confirmation);

-// to validate with your own custom validator function mAwesomeValidation.addValidation(activity, R.id.edt_birth, new CustomValidation() {
+// to validate with a simple custom validator function mAwesomeValidation.addValidation(activity, R.id.edt_birthday, new SimpleCustomValidation() {
     @Override
     public boolean compare(String input) {
         // check if the age is >= 18